 2) Modify Your Online Course

-Because math courses require in-depth arithmetical solutions, it comes with different types of interactions with students.
+Remember that teaching online courses is way too different from the traditional classroom.
+Since math courses require in-depth arithmetical solutions, it comes with different types of interactions with students.
 Simplifying your outline into what works for them gives them the opportunity to solve a problem first, rather than be told how to solve it using confusing rules.